Pesin theory for transcendental maps and applications: Introduction

+\begin{remark*} It seems plausible to extend the previous results to multiply connected Fatou components, as long the harmonic measure is well-defined.
+This is always the case of Fatou components in class $ \mathbb{K} $ \cite{FerreiraJove}. \end{remark*}

-Finally, $ f^{-1}(z) $ denotes all the preimages under $ f $ of the point $ z $ (setwise).
+\begin{notation*} Thorughout the paper, $ f^{-1}(z) $ denotes all the preimages under $ f $ of the point $ z $ (setwise).
 When we refer to the inverse branch, we write $ F_{n,z,w} $ meaning that $ F_{n,z,w}$ is an inverse branch of $ f^{n} $ sending $ z $ to $ w $.
-When it is clear from the context, we just write $ F_n $ to lighten the notation.
+When it is clear from the context, we just write $ F_n $. \end{notation*}